 Army soldier

-Take part in fighting, peacekeeping and humanitarian operations or provide essential services in dangerous situations at home and abroad.
+Take part in fighting, peacekeeping and humanitarian operations or provide essential services in dangerous situations across the world.

 About the job